If you grew up during the 90s, chances are that you wore a flannel shirt, had greasy long hair, and listened to Nirvana’s “Nevermind” album.

 To achieve an overgrown grunge hairstyle, maintain the hair long on the top and short on the sides.
 Create a disconnected length and finish the look with some powerful wax to add texture and movement.

 Use a pointcut to provide more separation, texture and movement to your hair.
-And, when you use styling products like Vaseline hair tonic, the hair will look nice and texturized.

-Look For Inspiration in the 90s Rockstars
+Look For Inspiration In The 90s Rockstars

 Take inspiration from the 90s rockstars, Kurt Cobain for a long, texturized hairstyle or an Afro haircut like Snoop Dogg, spiky hair of the Backstreet Boys or the taper fade buzz cut popularized by Jay-Z.